catmaid/CATMAID/sphinx-doc/source/tracing-training.rst

 with asking trainees to look at 22 neurons, eventually settled on 18 though, where the easiest level now includes only a single neuron.
 A shared spreadsheet was used to keep track of the progress of all trainees.
-This was also used as a means of communication between trainers and team leads.
+This was also used as a means of communication between trainees and trainers.
 An example of such a spreadsheet is shown as table below can be downloaded as `Open Document Spreadsheet <_static/tracing/training/cat-training-pipeline.ods>`_ or `Excel format <_static/tracing/training/cat-training-pipeline.xlsx>`_.